opencadc/doi/doi/README.md

   - update metadata using the GUI

 ### Finalizing the DOI
 After all data files have been uploaded and the metadata have been updated, the user can finalize the DOI using the GUI.
-On reception of the finalize request, the DOI service performs the following:
+The process to finalize a DOI is a bit involved.
+Please refer to the status table below for the possible status transitions.
+Finalizing a DOI results in the following work to be performed.
   - change the following to read only and make them publicly accessible:
     - data sub-directory
     - all directories and their sub-directories, and data files contained in the data sub-directory